FlavorfulGecko5/JSONEval/documentation/JSONParsing/04_Defining_Functions.md

 ));
 ```
 ### Remarks:
-* Each property inside `Functions` is assumed to be a function definition
+* Each property inside `Functions` is assumed to be a function definition.
-* The name of the property becomes the name of the function
+* The name of the property becomes the name of the function.
-* The `Parameters` property specifies the types of the parameters
+* The `Parameters` property specifies the types of the parameters.
-* The `Definition` property specifies the function expression
+* The `Definition` property specifies the function expression.
 * Any properties besides `Parameters` and `Definition` are ignored.
 * No variables are created when parsing the `Functions` property.